Can the two Koreas find common ground on halting deforestation? | DW | 07.02.2022

 As many as 3 million North Koreans died during the mid-1990s from a combination of chronic economic mismanagement, the collapse of the country's food distribution system, and other Communist states halting aid supplies.

-Those who survived plundered their surrounding region for food and fuel, and that had a negative impact on the environment, Kang explained.
+Those who survived plundered their surrounding regions for food and fuel, and that had a negative impact on the environment, Kang explained.

 "Excessive use of the forests weakens their function of providing a supply of water, preventing soil run-off and supplying wood and fuel, which results in a poverty trap whereby food, water and energy provisions all deteriorate," he said.